eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-http.md

 The specific configuration properties contain the following optional keys:
 * `parallelism` (optional): Configures how many parallel requests per connection to perform, each takes one outgoing TCP connection.
 Default (if not provided): 1
+* `omitRequestBody` (optional): Configures for which HTTP methods, provided as a comma separated list, the request body is omitted for requests made via this connection.
+Default (if not provided): `GET,DELETE`.
+Leave empty to always send the request body.

 ## Establishing connecting to an HTTP endpoint